devilmac/git-usage-sample/README.md

 git-usage-sample
 ================

-This repos allow me to understand how Git works.
+This repos allows me to understand how Git works.